helenysli/serioustraveler-blog/_posts/2025-09-25-Invitation.md

 tags:
   - Service Learning
   - Purpose
-description: "I'm a practitioner from China, sharing my notebook on youth purpose.
+description: "I'm a youth philanthropy educator from China, sharing my notes on youth purpose.
 As I visit the U.S., I invite fellow educators to connect and explore our shared impact."
 ---

 **Hello, and welcome.**